AhmadSaad310/Udemy-Courses-EDA/README.md

 3. **Student Enrollment:** Popular categories and courses tend to attract more student enrollments and reviews.
 4. **Course Ratings:** The distribution of course ratings helps to understand student satisfaction across different categories.

-## Getting Started

-To run the analysis on your local machine, follow these steps:

 ### Prerequisites
 Ensure you have the following Python libraries installed: